adobe/spectrum-css/.changeset/big-jars-pump.md

 #### S2 migration in-line alert

-This migrates the `in-line alert` component to S2.
-Custom properties have been remapped and added per the design specification.
+This migrates the `in-line alert` component to Spectrum 2.
+Custom properties have been updated and added per the design specification.

 Subtle and bold treatments have been added for each badge variant.